Pisto23/wow-scripts/df-scripts.md

-# Usefull Scripts for dragonflight
+# Usefull Scripts for Dragonflight

 Shows how many charges you have for the catalyst:
 -------------------------------------------------